 The National Institute of Environmental Health Sciences (NIEHS) is one of the lead research agencies studying the environmental causes of Parkinson’s disease, a neurodegenerative disease thought to be caused by the interaction of genes and environment.
 NIEHS works closely with other institutes and centers of the National Institutes of Health (NIH), as well as partners and researchers across the country, to look at every aspect of Parkinson’s.

-Parkinson's disease (PD) is a progressive neurodegenerative disease and the second most common disorder of this type after Alzheimer's disease.
+Parkinson's disease is a progressive neurodegenerative disease, the second most common disorder of this type after Alzheimer's disease.
 It progresses slowly as small clusters of dopaminergic neurons in the midbrain die.
 The gradual loss of these neurons results in reduction of a critical neurotransmitter called dopamine, a chemical responsible for transmitting messages to parts of the brain that coordinate muscle movement.

-The exact cause of PD is unknown, though most researchers agree that the disease is caused by both genetic and environmental factors, as well as the interactions among the two.
+The exact cause of Parkinson's disease is unknown.
+Most researchers agree that the disease is caused by both genetic and environmental factors, and by interactions among these factors.

-A full understanding of PD risk requires integrated efforts to study both genetic and environmental factors.
+A full understanding of Parkinson's risk requires integrated efforts to study both genetic and environmental factors.
 If environmental exposures can be identified, it may lead to new targets for prevention and intervention.